ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ## 3. Intermediate Maths Challenge Problem

-As I mentioned last week, if you are a Year 9 student, then it likely that you will taking part in the United Kingdom Maths Trust (UKMT) competition known as the Intermediate Maths Challenge (IMC).
+As I mentioned last week, if you are a Year 9 student, then it is likely that you will be taking part in the United Kingdom Maths Trust (UKMT) competition known as the Intermediate Maths Challenge (IMC).
 If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against Year 9, Year 10 and Year 11 students from across the country.

 Your teachers will help you prepare for this national maths competition, but in each week's Parallelogram we will always include one UKMT Junior Maths Challenge question.

 ::: problem id=3_1 marks=3
-__3.1__ The consecutive digits 1, 2, 3, 4 in that order can be arranged to make the correct division, 12 ÷ 3 = 4.
+__3.1__ The consecutive digits 1, 2, 3, and 4 in that order can be arranged to make the correct division, 12 ÷ 3 = 4.
 One _other_ sequence of four consecutive digits `p`, `q`, `r`, `s` makes a correct division, `pq` ÷ `r` = `s`.
 What is the value of `s` in this case?

-* [x] 4
+* [ ] 4
 * [ ] 5
 * [ ] 6
 * [ ] 7
-* [ ] 8
+* [x] 8

 ---